remotephone/blog.rmtph.one/_posts/2016-12-19-Installing_Jekyll_For_Security_Admins.md

 2. Create your repository through the web console and clone it locally or create it locally and push it out.

 	* I tried doing it manually and this was just easier.
-	* Create a Gemfile in this repository like [this](https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/) and run "bundle install"

 3. Make sure you SSH keys are set up to allow you to push commits quickly.
 I have a crazy password and its a pain to type it and my username all the time instead of just unlocking my ssh key.